dereknahman/kirsty-codes/src/blog/weeknote-i-am-now-bionic.md

 This past week went by in a big rush.

 -   I'm getting used to nexplanon, aka the contraceptive implant.
 I got it to deal with heavy (12+ day) periods.
 It has brought with it an almost immediate, lengthy period.
-Lots of reaping what I've sewn going on here and I don't like it.
+Lots of reaping what I've sown going on here and I don't like it.

 -   I went on a friend date having been set up by I all the way from Denmark.
 It was lovely.
 I also bumped into D on the way out of the pub who needed help with "drinking excess pints" which was a difficult offer to walk away from but, due to the above, I'm also pretty knackered at the mo.